There isn’t a single person who doesn’t want to make life easier for themselves and their families. Am I right?

 If you’re overcommitted, then your schedule will be jam-packed with things you don’t actually need or want to do.
 You won’t be able to relax or enjoy the things you really love doing because you’ll spend all your time working on someone else’s goals, not your own.

-To make life easier on yourself and your family, try saying no when people ask for help or offer for you to do something.
+To make your everyday life easier on yourself and your family, try saying no when people ask for help or offer for you to do something.
 It may seem difficult at first, but you’ll be able to enjoy the things that matter most to you and make life easier for yourself.

 Budgeting is one of the best ways to make life easier for your family.
 When you budget, it gives you a better idea of where your money goes and helps you set aside money for when things come up.